-- 1. The City intends to limit the topics discussed on this page in order to maintain its usefulness for the public.
-Therefore, discussion on this page is limited to matters related to [City Name] governance and City events. - 2.
-Comments will not be removed, deleted or hidden because of the speaker's point of view or opinion. - 3.
+The City intends to limit the topics discussed on this page in order to maintain its usefulness for the public.
+Therefore, discussion on this page is limited to matters related to [City Name] governance and City events.

+Comments will not be removed, deleted or hidden because of the speaker's point of view or opinion.

 Comments expressed on this site by people who are not City officers or employees do not reflect the opinions and positions of [City Name], its officers or employees.
-Comments are entirely public, and users should not include confidential information in their comments. - 4.
-We encourage all users to be respectful of one another and to keep in mind that children and adults are able to view users' comments on this page. - 5.
+Comments are entirely public, and users should not include confidential information in their comments.

+We encourage all users to be respectful of one another and to keep in mind that children and adults are able to view users' comments on this page.

 Please be advised that Facebook may not be the most effective way to receive a response to any recommendation, concern or complaint.
 We encourage you to raise issues requiring a response with your elected representatives through other channels.
-[Note: this could be made more specific based on the mechanisms available in each municipality.] - 6.
-The following types of comments are prohibited on the City's page: - Comments that are not topically related to City governance or City events [Note: as discussed in the Guidance, these subject-matter limitations may be expanded or restricted]; - o Comments that include sexual content or links to sexual content; - Comments that contain or link to malware: - o Comments that threaten any individual or incite lawless action; - o Repetitive comments from the same individual; - o Solicitations of commerce, including advertisements or spam; and - Comments that contain copyrighted or trademarked material in violation of state or federal law. - 7. a.
-If you post a comment that falls into one of the prohibited categories listed in Paragraph 6, the comment may be hidden from view temporarily.
+[Note: this could be made more specific based on the mechanisms available in each municipality.]

+The following types of comments are prohibited on the City's page:

+- Comments that are not topically related to City governance or City events [Note: as discussed in the Guidance, these subject-matter limitations may be expanded or restricted]; - Comments that include sexual content or links to sexual content; - Comments that contain or link to malware; - Comments that threaten any individual or incite lawless action; - Repetitive comments from the same individual; - Solicitations of commerce, including advertisements or spam; and - Comments that contain copyrighted or trademarked material in violation of state or federal law.

+a.
+If you post that falls into one of the prohibited categories listed in Paragraph 6, the comment may be hidden from view temporarily.
 If your comment has been hidden you will be notified, and the notice will identify the rule that your comment violated.
-Following that notice, you will be provided 24 hours either to edit the comment so as to bring it into compliance with this policy or to challenge the determination that your comment violates this policy.
+Following that notice, you will be provided 24 hours either to edit the comment so as to bring it into compliance with this policy or to challenged the determination that your comment violates this policy.
 Any challenge must include a written explanation of why you believe your comment complies with this policy.
-All challenges will be resolved by close of the next business day.
+All challenges will be resolved by close of business they next day. b.
+If your edited comment no longer violates this policy or your challenge is successful, your comment will be shown. c.
+Your comment may be deleted if:

-- b.
-If your edited comment no longer violates this policy or your challenge is successful, your comment will be shown. - c.
-Your comment may be deleted if: - You fail to respond to the notice in Paragraph 7.a; - Your edited comment continues to violate this policy; or - Your challenge is rejected.
+- You fail to respond to the notice in Paragraph 7.a; - Your edited comment continues to violate this policy; or - Your challenge is rejected.